Applies to: All Reolink Cameras.

 For the PoE and WiFi cameras, they identify the motions by comparing the two frames (before and after).
-If there is a difference between the two frames, then it triggered the motion detection.
-So the light changing will also trigger the motion detection.
+If there is a difference between the two frames, the alarm for motion detection will be triggered.
+So the light changing will also trigger motion detection.

 For the battery-powered cameras, they use the PIR sensor to detect the motion.
 Please refer to What is the PIR sensor to learn more about it.

 For the PoE and WiFi cameras, motion detection is based on the frame comparison.
 So the area that the camera set to detect is the key.
 Here are the tips to avoid false alerts: